Historic eruptions of Mount Fuji: The Gotemba mud flow

 About 2,300 years ago the east face of the volcano collapsed and lahars flowed down to the Gotemba area as far as the Ashigara plain in the east and the Suruga bay across Mishima city in the south.
 This incident is now called the Gotemba mud flow (御殿場泥流, Gotemba deiryū).
 Liquid mud piled up over an area as wide as the city area of Mishima.

 Jōgan eruption

-In 864 (the 6th year of the Jōgan era) there was an eruption on the north-east side of Mount Fuji, which produced a great amount of lava.
+In 864 (the 6th year of the Jōgan era) there was an eruption on the north-west side of Mount Fuji, which produced a great amount of lava.